 In the Aquarium hobby Sump Filter is commonly considered as a Marine or Saltwater thing.
-But it is a great choice for Freshwater Aquariums as well, specially if you are thinking to go for a Big tank!
-A basic Freshwater Sump Filter can accommodate more filter media than any Canister Filter or Power Filter.
+But it is a great choice for Freshwater Aquariums as well, specially if you are thinking to go for a big tank!

 - Very large area for filtration media

 - Adds water volume to your overall system

 - Fully customizable as per your requirement and choice of media

 - No equipment in the main display tank so your fish tank looks clean